 The Excela Health School of Anesthesia is a 27 ½ month program in Nurse Anesthesia.
-The School of Anesthesia, in conjunction with Saint Vincent College in Latrobe, offers a Master of Health Science in Nurse Anesthesia.
-Graduates of the school are eligible to sit for the National Certification Examination administered by the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA)
+The School of Anesthesia, in conjunction with Saint Vincent College in Latrobe, currently offers a Master of Health Science in Nurse Anesthesia.
+Graduates of the school are eligible to sit for the National Certification Examination administered by the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA).

-We currently have more than 20 clinical affiliation sites in the tri-state area.
-Our students obtain a wide variety of anesthesia experiences.
-Please use the links option at the top for more information.
+We currently have more than 20 clinical affiliation sites in the tri-state area where our students obtain a wide variety of anesthesia experiences.